algolia/jekyll-algolia/docs-src/src/hooks.md

 ### Usage

-You'll have to extend the `Jekyll::Algolia` class to overwrite the method definition of the hooks.
+You'll have to extend the `Jekyll::Algolia::Hooks` class to overwrite the method definition of the hooks.
 The best way to do so is to [add a custom plugin][2] to your Jekyll site.